Technical Articles

 MAG is less irritating to the skin.
 MAG, unlike calcium chloride, is not noticeably exothermic (generates heat) when it first comes in contact with moisture.
 Magnesium chloride is unlikely to irritate the skin or burn the skin when it contacts moist skin surfaces.
 MAG corrodes metal surfaces less.
 Tests show MAG to be significantly less [...]

-Getting Started There are an infinite number of blends of footing materials that are used by equestrians in indoor arenas.
+Getting Started There are an infinite variety of blends of footing materials that are used in indoor equestrian riding arenas.
 The common problem in all footings is that they start out great but over time quickly develop nuisance dust because the footing is pulverized by the hoof action of constant riding and pounding.
-Footings are [...]
+Footing compositions […]

 FACT: BEET JUICE DOES NOT IMPROVE SALT BRINE PERFORMANCE A key reason road maintenance professionals turn to salt brine additives is to increase the deicing performance of salt brine at lower temperatures.
 Pure salt brine used for deicing is 77% water/23% salt.
 It freezes when road temperatures reach -6°F/-21°C and is generally applied at road [...]